qedpi/SongCards/README.md

 # MusicCards
-FlashCards for lyrics and tablatures (Django)
+FlashCards for lyrics and tablatures (Django, JS)

+A prototype is on heroku at https://songcards.herokuapp.com/

 I find flash-card programs with spaced-repetition useful for exploring a large repertoire of music.
 However, unlike flash-cards for learning, it's desirable to give feedback on how much we like a song,